Building A Budget With Allocations - All Flexibility Levels

 - Assistive Technology

-- Dedicate Aides
+- Dedicated Aides

 - Dedicated Nurses

-- Related Service Providers (e.g. Audiologists, Occupational Therapists, Physical Therapists, Speech-Language Pathologists)
+- Related Service Providers (e.g., Audiologists, Occupational Therapists, Physical Therapists, Speech-Language Pathologists)

 - Itinerant Vision Teachers

-DSI also provides financial support for specialized self-contained classrooms in the form of Nurse allocations for MES classrooms, specialized curricula and interventions, and specialized assessments.
+DSI also provides financial support for specialized self-contained classrooms in the form of nurse allocations for MES classrooms, specialized curricula and interventions, and specialized assessments.

 Non-Financial